hilton/hilton.github.com/blog/_posts/2022-10-18-minimum-viable-bug-report.md

 4. Reproduction steps
 5. Consequences and workaround

-Use this as a checklist for support request templates, and a checklist for what to establish when you start work on an issue.
+Use this as a checklist for support request templates: what to include in a bug report.
 This article describes the first part: the observed behaviour that a good bug report describes.